-Fedora 27 is the latest version of Fedora released recently.
+The Fedora 30 is finally released.
 Fedora Workstation users may require upgrading their Workstations to use the latest version.

-This tutorial will help you to upgrade to Fedora 27 Workstation using command line utility DNF.
+This tutorial will help you to upgrade to Fedora 30 Workstation using command line utility DNF.
 This is the recommended way to upgrade your Fedora release.
-The users running with Fedora 25 or 24 recommend upgrading to the next Fedora release first.
+The new users can download Fedora 30 Workstation ISO images.

-Make sure you are running current system with latest packages.
-You can update your system using DNF command line tool.
+Make sure you are running the current system with the latest packages.
+You can update your system using the DNF command-line tool.

 DNF required system upgrade plugin to be installed.
 So use the following command to install system upgrade dnf plugin.

-After successfully installing system upgrade plugin, download the updates packages of Fedora 26.
+After successfully installing the system upgrade plugin.
+Run the following command, this will download the new packages of Fedora 30 to your system.

 If any of the packages have unsatisfied dependencies, Fedora will refuse the upgrade process.
 You can use

 Finally, run the following command to start the upgrade process.
-This will reboot your system and complete the upgrade.
+This will reboot your system and start the upgrade process